room-15/blog/_posts/2015-11-05-How-to-publish-a-library-to-jcenter.md

 ######}

-This makes the prior apply form work.
+This makes the prior apply from work.

 Now on your local.properties file you must add this: